evernote/Tagged-Table/README.md

 ]
 ```

-Strings don't need interpolation, but leaving a cell empty will have unintended results.
-Use `${undefined}` instead of an empty cell.
+Strings don't need interpolation, but don't leave a cell empty.
+Use `${undefined}` instead.